rgildiaz/ITI/pxeboot.md

 This document will walk through the processes I used to wipe 50 Intel NUC's by setting up a PXE server to network boot ShredOS.
 I will cover the server setup in both [Ubuntu Server 20.04.4 LTS](https://releases.ubuntu.com/20.04/) and [SLAX](https://www.slax.org/).
 You can also find troubleshooting and workaround that might be useful.
 Finally, the last section contains information about the equipment I used as well as other notes.

-while I setup the SLAX and Ubuntu servers in slightly different ways, either way should work on either operating system as the packages used are system-independent.
+While I setup the SLAX and Ubuntu servers in slightly different ways, either way should work on either operating system as the packages used are system-independent.

 #### Contents:
 - [Ubuntu Server 20.04.4](#ubuntu-server-20044)